nicocossiom/orbitdb/docs/TYPESCRIPT.md

 #### Open/Create a database by name and database type

-As specified before the Database field of the second argument must be a function that returns the desired databse type.
+As specified before, the `Database` field of the second argument must be a function that returns the desired database type.
 This functions accept generic arguments that specify the type of the values inside the database.

 #### Events